We recommend using the Thunderstore Mod Manager or an alternative for installing mods

 PackBehaviorShortcut: The keystroke to toggle between Follow and Stay for the currently selected creature.
 If you set UseTwoKeys to True (see below), this key will only issue the Follow command.
 Default is LeftAlt+T

-UseTwoKeys: If set to True will use a separate keytroke for the Stay command as configured in AlternateStayShortcut (see below).
+UseTwoKeys: If set to True will use a separate keystroke for the Stay command as configured in AlternateStayShortcut (see below).
 Default is False

-AlternateStayShortcut: The keystrokes to call creatures to Stay.
+AlternateStayShortcut: The keystroke to call creatures to Stay.
 Only used if UseTwoKeys (above) is set to True.
 Default is LeftAlt+Y

-CreatureSelectorShortcut: The keystokes to rotate through the list of TrainableCreatures (above).
+CreatureSelectorShortcut: The keystroke to rotate through the list of TrainableCreatures (above).
 Pressing this key repeatedly will cycle through the configured list.
 If UseMouseWheel (see below) is set to True, holding this key down while spinning the mouse wheel will cycle through the configured list.
-The current selected creature will appear in the message area in the upper left corner under the hot bar.
+The current selected creature will appear in the message area in the center of the screen (or top left under the hot bar as configured by Notifications below).
 Default is LeftAlt+U

 MinimumCreatureLevel: The 'lowest' level of creature (in 'stars') affected by Follow and Stay.
-NOTE: This setting will be applied to all TrainableCreatures.
 Default is 0.
-Can be set from 0 to 2
+Can be set from 0 to 2.
+Affects all creatures.

 UseSound: If set to True, will use the sound configured in PackCallSound (below) whenever creatures are called to follow.